WELCOME

 Samantha Easton

 Samantha Easton, LCSW, is a Licensed Clinical Social Worker and Behavior Specialist with a Master’s degree in Social Work from Ramapo College of New Jersey.
-She has worked with adolescent and adult psychiatric populations since the age of 19, gaining experience across a range of clinical settings, including group homes, inpatient psychiatric units, outpatient programs, case management, and individual therapy.
+She has worked with adolescent and adult psychiatric populations for over 10 years, gaining experience across a range of clinical settings, including group homes, inpatient psychiatric units, outpatient programs, case management, and individual therapy.

 .jpeg)